 Do's and Don'ts in Writing a Letter of Request for Fundraising

-- 1Do explain in detail what the purpose of the fundraising is.This is very crucial in actually generating interest to participate through donations.
+- 1This is very crucial in actually generating interest to participate through donations.
 If you have not clearly stated what the advocacy of the event is, more likely people will not be compelled to offer help because they cannot identify with it.
-Be very precise as to what the objectives are and how do you plan to achieve those objectives.Advertisement
+Be very precise as to what the objectives are and how do you plan to achieve those objectives.Do explain in detail what the purpose of the fundraising is.Advertisement

 Questions and Answers